hbctraining/reproducibility-tools/lessons/09_branches.md

   <img src="../img/9.GHD_create_branch_github_pull.png" width="800">
 </p>

 Clicking this button will bring you to a similar screen we saw before when initiating a pull from GitHub Dekstop.
 Go ahead and create the pull request, then confirm the pull request, just as before.
 Once you have confirmation that it's been synced.
-You'll see that GitHub Desktop will already have the merge incorporated to main.
+You'll see that GitHub Desktop will already have the merge incorporated to `main`.

 ***